Skip to content

 pip install --prefix=$HOME/local package_name

-This will install the package package_name in the users home-directory.
-Make sure the installation location of your packages gets added to your $PYTHONPATH environment variable (e.g. private module file, sourceing a script, ...).
-For this to work you need a Python package with a recent version of pip.
-The use of the --install-option to redirect the installation location is no longer recommended.
+This installs package_name into the user's home directory.
+Make sure the installation location is added to your $PYTHONPATH environment variable (e.g. via a private module file or sourcing a script).
+The --install-option flag to redirect the installation location is no longer recommended.

-Again, please check using pip list or conda list if the package is already installed in the selected distribution.
+Always check using pip list or conda list whether the package is already installed in the selected distribution.

 Jupyter Lab